etiennestuder/gradle-jooq-plugin/README.md

 your build script when using the jOOQ plugin.

-Depending on the type of database that is accessed to derive the jOOQ Java sources, the corresponding driver must be made available on the plugin classpath.
+Depending on the type of database that is accessed to derive the jOOQ Java sources, the corresponding driver must be put on the plugin classpath.

 The jOOQ plugin is hosted at [JCenter](https://bintray.com/bintray/jcenter).